ADL Exploits Wikipedia to Promote Group and Attack Conservatives

 More intense feuding took place regarding edits citing the ADL blog for attacks on Epik, the domain provider for alt-tech sites such as Gab and BitChute, with the ADL smearing the services as “right-wing extremism” outposts.
 Much of this content was restored by “Grayfell” as well, an editor previously involved in pushing a left-wing agenda on Wikipedia such as by smearing conservative documentary filmmaker Lauren Southern.
 The material was eventually removed both inadvertently by an editor moving BitChute material to the Epik page from the site’s main article and an editor removing the material about Gab for mostly being about Epik CEO Rob Monster.

 In many cases, the edits were ultimately kept as on the article about the Three Percenters militia and on the article for Black Lives Matter, where an ADL account inserted a “disinformation” section cited entirely to the ADL that focused on obscure social media trolling campaigns.
 The Oath Keepers article saw a contentious discussion and fight over the ADL material, which ended by including a less inflammatory version.
 On the article about the far-left Antifa group, an Antifa supporter and self-proclaimed Marxist restored an ADL account’s material, which called journalist Jack Posobiec a “conspiracy theorist” in one sentence.
-Another editor condemned the initial removal during a discussion as “wrong-headed” and accusing Graywalls of “disruption” for undoing ADL edits.
+Another editor condemned the initial removal during a discussion as “wrong-headed” and accused Graywalls of “disruption” for undoing ADL edits.

 Edits by an ADL account to the page on Parler, a free speech Twitter alternative, were undone and restored prior to discussion about the editing campaign, but a fight resumed after Graywalls removed the material again only for it to be restored again.
 The edits cited the ADL for claims about “calls to violence” on the site prior to its temporary shutdown over such claims of inciting violence at the Capitol.
 A fight also occurred at the antisemitism article with discussion leading to the ADL account material being restored.
 Some material added to the antisemitism page was left untouched with other pages that saw edits promoting ADL completely untouched.